Music Therapy

 Our Background With Music Therapy And Mental Health

 Allie Longworth, MT-BC, has provided Music Therapy at LaunchPad Counseling for over five years.
-She started studying music therapy in 2012 and has been a board-certified music therapist since 2016.
-After graduating from Radford University, she continued through graduate school, completing her post-graduate training in the Bonny Method of Guided Imagery and Music.
+Allie started studying music therapy in 2012 and has been a board-certified music therapist since 2016.
+After graduating from Radford University, Allie continued on the music therapy journey through graduate school, and further post-graduate training in BMGIM.
+Allie is currently on track to become an internationally recognized Fellow of BMGIM.

 Allie is happy to work on a treatment team with prescribers, dietitians, or other professionals.
-In her work with minors, she sees the parents, client, and herself as a team that works together for the best interest of the client while respecting that person’s confidentiality as much as is reasonably possible.
+In working with minors, Allie joins the parents and the client as a team that works together for the best interest of the client, always respecting that person’s confidentiality as much as is reasonably possible.

 “I know deeply the power of the healing process to transform and allow people to change in ways they did not think were possible.
 I've done my own healing work and am grateful to therapists, mentors, and supervisors who came along before me and walked this path with me so that I may walk it with others."